Wisdom Teeth Removal

 - Painful, swollen gums

 - Crowded or damaged surrounding teeth

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Modern Dental of The East Valley will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Modern Dental of The East Valley will perform the safest, most comfortable extraction procedure possible.

 Here is an overview of the extraction procedure: